nowayfree/pan-cancer_transcriptome/README.md

 Script for differential gene expression analysis using DESeq with FDR adjustment of ten tissues.

 #### new_all.R
-Performs global analysis for the dataset.
+Performs global analysis for the whole dataset.

 #### transplotr.R
 Visualizes structures of isoforms.